 In computer science, metaheuristic designates a computational method that optimizes a problem by iteratively trying to improve a candidate solution with regard to a given measure of quality.
 Metaheuristics make few or no assumptions about the problem being optimized and can search very large spaces of candidate solutions.
 However, metaheuristics do not guarantee an optimal solution is ever found.
 Many metaheuristics implement some form of stochastic optimization. – Wikipedia

-Optimization is a word with a number of meanings.
+Optimization is a word with several meanings.
 In operations research, it means to meet an objective function, usually within some constraints.
-To the laymen, optimization has often been used to mean to “improve.”
+To the laymen, optimization has often been used to indicate to “improve.”
 To many people, it is considered normal that optimization is always possible, or that finding an optimal solution is always possible.
 However, that is not the case.
-Some problems, of course, are not worth optimizing and some problems are so complex that they don’t bear optimization easily.
+Some problems, of course, are not worth optimizing, and some issues are so complex that they don’t bear optimization easily.
 This leads to an interesting quote.

 In this book we refer to evolutionary algorithms and metaheuristics as improvement methods.
 In standard business software finding the optimum of a nonlinear or hard to solve problem is often approached by using evolutionary algorithms /iterated search which – after a pre-set maximum calculating time – in a wide variety of cases encountered in business optimization return an acceptable solution in a vicinity of a local optimum (hopefully) close to the global optimum. – Real Optimization in SAP APO

-However, in practice and many important foundational research papers, in fact, heuristics are combined with optimization.
+However, in practice and many important foundational research papers heuristics are combined with optimization.
 I think you provided an excellent explanation of meta-heuristics.
 It enables a person who reads METRIC (an acronym for Sherbrooke’s foundational Multi-Echelon Technique for Recoverable Item Control), to understand it much better.